Sora3100/Tales_of_Cheat_Tables/README.md

  - Rheiards usable any time

  ## Symphonia - Dawn of the New World (PS3, Wii)
-Based on the BLUS31172 version of the game.
+Based on the BLUS31172 and RT4EAF versions of the game, respectively.

 Emulators used: